EsraaAkram/ApplixirExample/README.md

-# Applixir Ads Integration Example:
+# Applixir Ads Integration: # applixir android studio example:
-This is an Example on how to add Applixir Ads in your app The project contains java and kotin Examples:
+This is an Example on how to add Applixir android Ads in your android app The project contains java and kotin Examples on how to implement Rewarded Video Ads on native Android Apps - AppLixir:

 # Technical content writing about How to Integrate AppLixir Ads to your Android App:
 -I helped Writing AppLixir Android Documentations about, How do you use AppLixir sdk to add Video Ads in to your android App or Game.